alexkolo/strategic-ai/about.md

 - **Production-ready AI systems** that integrate seamlessly, reduce false positives, and help your clients minimize downtime & optimize asset performance.
 - A **distinct competitive edge** for your software offerings.

 My proven track record includes **doubling the SaaS product portfolio** at a predictive maintenance startup by developing and deploying sophisticated anomaly detection and diagnostic algorithms.
-With over {{n_exp_years}} years of experience transforming petabytes of noisy, high-volume data (from astrophysics to industrial sensors) into clear insights, I offer a blend of deep statistical rigor and pragmatic engineering.
+With over {{ site.n_exp_years }} years of experience transforming petabytes of noisy, high-volume data (from astrophysics to industrial sensors) into clear insights, I offer a blend of deep statistical rigor and pragmatic engineering.

 I partner with you to build technically excellent AI solutions that directly contribute to your product's value, reliability, and market leadership.
 My capabilities include: